borntobeanalyst/Carlsberg-CustomerSegmentation/README.md

 There are several ways to create clusters in machine learning area.
 The examples are: Hierarchical clustering, K-means clustering, K-nearest neighbors(KNN) algorithm, and PAM clustering.

 Firstly, our team chose trying K-means clustering (unsupervised clustering) as we had not enough data to train the algorithm and labeled customer segmentations yet (supervised clustering).
 However, we soon realized that K-means clustering does not support the categorical variables and uses and changed the clustering method to PAM(Partioning Around Medoids) clustering which supports both numerical and categorical variables.

+Using PAM and silhouette analysis, we decided the number of clusters and analysed the features of each customer segment.
+We can apply the similar analytical methods
+to other data including customer behaviour information for customer segmentation anaylsis.